Askarka/NavigableSetStudyRepozitory/README.md

 # NavigableSetStudyRepozitory
 <label>
 This is implementation of NavigableSet data structure.
-Developed in team with Karim-Valeev
+Developed in team with Karim-Valeev.